0LNetworkCommunity/libra-legacy-v6/developers.libra.org/docs/life-of-a-transaction.md

 title: Life of a Transaction
 ---

-_**Note to readers:** This information was published before the Association released White Paper v2.0, which includes a number of key updates to the Libra payment system.
+_**Note to readers:** This information was published before the Association released White Paper v2.0, which includes a number of key updates to the Diem payment system.
 This information has not been modified to incorporate those updates and should be read in that context._

-To get a deeper understanding of the lifecycle of a Libra transaction, we will follow a transaction on its journey from being submitted to a Libra validator to being committed to the Libra Blockchain.
+To get a deeper understanding of the lifecycle of a Diem transaction, we will follow a transaction on its journey from being submitted to a Diem validator to being committed to the Diem Blockchain.
 We will then “zoom-in” on each logical component of a validator and take a look at its interactions with other components.

 ## Client Submits a Transaction

-A Libra **client constructs a raw transaction** (let us call it T~5~raw) to transfer 10 LBR from Alice’s account to Bob’s account.
+A Diem **client constructs a raw transaction** (let us call it T~5~raw) to transfer 10 LBR from Alice’s account to Bob’s account.
 The raw transaction includes the following fields.
 Each field is linked to its glossary definition.

 * Alice's [account address](reference/glossary.md#account-address).
 * A program that indicates the actions to be performed on Alice's behalf.
 It contains:
     * A Move bytecode [peer-to-peer transaction script](reference/glossary.md#transaction-script).
     * A list of inputs to the script (for this example, Bob's account address and the amount of payment).
-* [Gas price](reference/glossary.md#gas-price) (in microlibra/gas units) &mdash; The amount Alice is willing to pay per unit of gas, to execute the transaction.
+* [Gas price](reference/glossary.md#gas-price) (in microdiem/gas units) &mdash; The amount Alice is willing to pay per unit of gas, to execute the transaction.
 Gas is a way to pay for computation and storage.
 A gas unit is an abstract measurement of computation with no inherent real-world value.
 * [Maximum gas amount](reference/glossary.md#maximum-gas-amount) Alice is willing to pay for this transaction.
 * [Expiration time](reference/glossary.md#expiration-time) of the transaction.
 * [Sequence number](reference/glossary.md#sequence-number) &mdash; 5